A Brief Guide To Your Transmission Temperature Gauge in Collinsville, IL

 In addition to maintaining a proper transmission fluid temperature, you also need to make sure you’re keeping that fluid clean.
 According to most experts, you should have your transmission fluid flushed and replaced every 30,000 to 60,000 miles, although manufacturer recommendations vary.

 As we mentioned previously, there are a lot of small parts in your transmission that allow it to do its job.
 These small parts are what are most susceptible if you let your transmission get too hot.
 A lot of transmission problems start with parts that fail because they got too hot.

 Ruptured seals and cracked gears are two of the most common problems with transmission overheating.
-Even tough metals are only designed to get so hot, and they can crack or warp when they go beyond their ideal temperature range.
+Even though metals are only designed to get so hot, and they can crack or warp when they go beyond their ideal temperature range.
 Seals are even more vulnerable because of their size and the material they’re made out of.
 When either one of these parts cracks or breaks, you have a serious transmission problem on your hands.

-Letting your transmission fluid get too hot can also result in slipping bands, bearing problems and a delay in how quickly your clutch engages.
+Letting your transmission fluid get too hot can also result in slipping bands, bearing problems, and a delay in how quickly your clutch engages.
 If you notice your transmission acting a bit strange accompanied by a burning smell, you should visit a Collinsville, IL, mechanic right away to have your transmission checked out.
 Not only is driving with a bad transmission dangerous, it can also cost you a lot of money if you end up needing transmission repair.

 Managing Your Transmission Temperature

 This wouldn’t be a complete transmission temperature guide if we didn’t talk about your transmission temperature gauge.
 Your transmission temperature gauge is responsible for alerting you when your transmission gets too hot, preventing crucial transmission problems in the process.